aebabis/roguelike/BACKLOG.md

   - Determine strategy for putting all enemies on a namespace like with Move
   - Better dungeon generator
   - Using keyboard to look at tiles
+  - Decouple Dungeon from Entity
+  - Keep unseen events out of log
 - Med
   - Ranged attack animation
   - Keybindings Overlay